EarthCubeGeochron/Sparrow/README.md

 no matter what environment you are working in.
 This containerized distribution strategy will allow easy deployment on whatever infrastructure (local, cloud hosting, AWS/Azure, etc.) your lab uses to run the system.
-The Docker toolchain stable and open-source.
+The Docker toolchain is stable and open-source.

+The only installation requirements on Unix host systems (e.g. Linux and MacOS) are `docker`, `docker-compose`, and `zsh`.
-First, [install Docker](https://docs.docker.com/install/) and `docker-compose` using the instructions for your platform.
+First, [install Docker](https://docs.docker.com/install/) and `docker-compose` using the instructions for your platform, and make sure your user can run `docker` without root permissions (typically `sudo usermod -aG docker ${USER}`).
+If `zsh` is not present on your system, install it as well.
+Installation has not yet been tested on Windows.

-### Installing the command-line interface
+### The command-line interface

 The administration of **Sparrow** is centered around the `sparrow` command-line interface.
 This command wraps application management, database management,